General Studies Paper 1 (GS1): UPSC Civil Services Mains Examination – 2019

-- Any page or portion of the page left blank, must be struck off clearly.
+- Any page or portion of the page left blank must be struck off clearly.

 Qn1.
-Highlight the Central Asian and Greco -Bactrian elements in Gandhara art.
-(Answer in 150 words)
+Highlight the Central Asian and Greco-Bactrian elements in Gandhara art (Answer in 150 words)

 Qn2.
-The 1857 Uprising was the culmination the recurrent big and small local rebellions that had occurred in the preceding hundred years of British rule.
+The 1857 Uprising was the culmination of the recurrent big and small local rebellions that had occurred in the preceding hundred years of British rule.
 Elucidate (Answer in 150 words)

 Qn5.
-Discuss the causes of depletion of mangroves and explain their importance in maintaining coastal ecology.
+Discuss the causes of the depletion of mangroves and explain their importance in maintaining coastal ecology.
 (Answer in 150 words)

 Qn6.
-Can the strategy of regional-resource based manufacturing help in promoting employment in India?
+Can the strategy of regional-resource-based manufacturing help in promoting employment in India?
 (Answer in 150 words)